DBWtv/DBWtv/README.md

 - 👋 Hi, I’m @DBWtv
 - 👀 I’m interested in Python, Django, JS, PyScript, Linux and more other stuff
-- 🌱 I’m currently learning Python, Django, DRF, SQL, Docker, JS, Cpp
+- 🌱 I’m currently learning Python, SQL, Docker, GO, Cpp
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me dima.bwc@gmial.com